fujitsu/ism-ansible/ism-ansible.md

 ### Synopsis

 Retrieve the summary of the firmware registered to ServerView Infrastructure Manager.
-The list information is specified for the parameter of firmware update module (`ism_firmware_update.py`).
+The list of retrieved information is specified for the parameter of firmware update module (`ism_firmware_update.py`).

 ### Requirements